Absa Africa Financial Markets Index

-Barclays Bank Mauritius is launching the Absa Africa Financial Markets Index (AFMI) 2018 today, Thursday 22 November 2018, in collaboration with the Official Monetary and Financial Institutions Forum (OMFIF) and the support of the Bank of Mauritius (BOM).
-This new Index, launched for the first time by a bank in Mauritius, is a premier indicator of the attractiveness of Africa’s financial markets, for use by governments, investors, businesses, and asset managers around the world.
-Mauritius has outperformed many countries in the region, positioning itself as the 4th country in the Index.
+Barclays Bank Mauritius launched the Absa Africa Financial Markets Index on Thursday 22 November 2018, in partnership with the Official Monetary and Financial Institutions Forum (OMFIF) and with the support of the Bank of Mauritius (BoM).
+Launched for the first time by a Mauritian bank, the Index is a premier indicator to assess the attractiveness of Africa’s financial markets, for use by regulators, investors, corporates and asset managers.
+Mauritius was ranked fourth in the Index, superseding multiple countries in the region.

 The 20 economies surveyed are: Angola, Botswana, Cameroon, Egypt, Ethiopia, Ghana, Ivory Coast, Kenya, Mauritius, Morocco, Mozambique, Namibia, Nigeria, Rwanda, Senegal, Seychelles, South Africa, Tanzania, Uganda and Zambia.
 The index provides a toolkit for countries wishing to build financial infrastructure by tracking progress annually across six pillars: market depth; access to foreign exchange; tax and regulatory environment and market transparency; capacity of local investors; macroeconomic opportunity; and enforceability of financial contracts, collateral positions and insolvency frameworks.

 “Mauritius has an economy with a strong regulatory and legal framework and its position in the Index gives us the impetus to seek new opportunities”, adds Ravin Dajee.
 He firmly believes that the joint efforts of all stakeholders from the financial sectors will encourage financial market development, benefiting not only the Mauritian economy, but also the African continent economy at large.